Katalip/CafeAnalysis/readme.md

+# Analysing Cafes in Nur-Sultan
 # In this project:
-* At first, i scrapped data (cafe and restaurants in Nur-Sultan ) from the web
+* 1) Scrapping data (cafe and restaurants in Nur-Sultan ) from the web
-* Then cleaned the data
+* 2) Dealing with raw data
-* And finally made looking pretty nice plots
+* 3) Analysis and visualizations for possible isights